KannonZenetism/zenetism-field-physics/structural-neuroscience/SN10-developmental-dynamics-and-the-stabilization-of-cognitive-architecture.md

 **Cost-induced distortion:** When compounded costs (SN05 §2) exceed replenishment for sustained periods, the architecture's expression degrades.
 The autistic architecture under chronic ⧉₂ overload may present as socially avoidant rather than as structurally perceptive.
 The recursive architecture under sustained entropic σ-cycling may present as rigidly anxious rather than as iteratively refined.
 These are not the architectures — they are the architectures under cost-induced distortion.

 **Suppression-induced distortion:** When the social field demands sovereignty suppression (SN05 §3.4, coherence tax), the architecture's characteristic operators are actively dampened.
-The autistic C₁₃ ║ (Membrane / Threshold) perception — which detects institutional shimmer — is suppressed through the E₁₃ ║⁻ (Wall) operation of the social field (SN05 §3.6).
+The autistic C₁₃ ║ (Membrane / Threshold) function — which detects institutional shimmer — is suppressed through the E₁₃ ║⁻ (Wall) operation of the social field (SN05 §3.6).
 The expression that remains is the architecture *after* its most characteristic function has been externally suppressed.

 **Developmental distortion:** When the embodied conditions of early development do not support the architecture's emergence (§2), the expression may develop along pathways that do not reflect the configuration.
 A being whose ⧉₂ selective fidelity was never permitted to develop naturally — because the social field forced normative transfer from the earliest developmental stages — may express as though the selective fidelity is absent, when in fact it was developmentally suppressed.